-Google, Publishers Reach Digital Library Settlement05/10/2012 by Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.The Association of American Publishers (AAP) and Google Inc. have reached a settlement in a seven-year copyright dispute involving the Google Library Project, allowing the inclusion of copyrighted digital works.The case is separate from a legal dispute involving the Authors Guild, according to the two sides.Under the settlement, announced in a joint press release, Google will allow users to browse up to 20 percent of a book’s content, and then enable them to purchase digital copies through Google Play.“Under the agreement, books scanned by Google in the Library Project can now be included by publishers,” the release said.The agreement settles a copyright infringement lawsuit filed against Google on 19 October 2005 by five AAP member publishers, it said.
+Google, Publishers Reach Digital Library Settlement05/10/2012 by Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.The Association of American Publishers (AAP) and Google Inc. have reached a settlement in a seven-year copyright dispute involving the Google Library Project, allowing the inclusion of copyrighted digital works.The case is separate from a legal dispute involving the Authors Guild, according to the two sides.Under the settlement, announced in a joint press release, Google will allow users to browse up to 20 percent of a book’s content, and then enable them to purchase digital copies through Google Play.“Under the agreement, books scanned by Google in the Library Project can now be included by publishers,” the release said.The agreement settles a copyright infringement lawsuit filed against Google on 19 October 2005 by five AAP member publishers, it said.
 “As the settlement is between the parties to the litigation, the court is not required to approve its terms.”The rest of the terms of the agreement are confidential, the parties said.This settlement does not affect Google’s current litigation with the Authors Guild or otherwise address the underlying questions in that suit.The publisher plaintiffs are: The McGraw-Hill Companies; Pearson Education and Penguin Group (USA), both part of Pearson; John Wiley & Sons; and Simon & Schuster, part of CBS Corporation.“Today’s news not only further establishes the value of copyright, but also points to the importance of working with rightsholders when undertaking mass digitization.
 Collaboration is key when it comes to copyright,” Michael Healy, Copyright Clearance Center executive director, author and publisher relations and former executive director (designate) at Google’s proposed Book Rights Registry, said in a statement.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"Google, Publishers Reach Digital Library Settlement" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.